Two years ago, I placed my first Everlane order.

 The Stretch Ponte Tube Skirt (black, small).
-This skirt was so flattering and comfy, and I’m regretting returning it.
-Dressed down with white sneakers and a striped tee, it looked so good.
+This skirt was so flattering and comfy.
+Dressed down with white sneakers and a striped tee, it looks so good.
 You could also do a cashmere crew and loafers for slightly dressy, or a silk tank tucked in as a substitute for a dress.
 It has a soft elastic waist that cinched in my waist for an extra slimming fit.

 SHOES & ACCESSORIES